-To obtain the MPH degree, the student must complete a minimum of forty-two credit hours of coursework including a Culminating Experience consisting of the Practicum and Capstone Paper.
-The Culminating Experience replaces a thesis and serves as the final evaluation of a student's learning.
-The MPH Foundational Competencies are demonstrated during the Practicum experience and the synthesis of the competencies are evaluated in the Capstone Paper.
+To obtain the MPH degree, the student must complete a minimum of 43 credit hours of coursework including the Practicum and the Capstone Paper.
+These experiences replace a thesis and serves as the final evaluation of a student's learning.
+A subset of the MPH Foundational Competencies are demonstrated during the Practicum and the synthesis of some competencies are evaluated in the Capstone Paper.

-Master of Public Health (MPH) Degree
+Master of Public Health (MPH) Degree Requirements